sookinoby/mxnet-ccn-samples/README.md

 1. [Anaconda](https://www.continuum.io/downloads).
 This is packet manager.
 Helps to install dependent python libraries with easy
 2. OpenCV - A computer vision library.
 We will use this to process our image. pip install opencv-python.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)
-3. [scikit learn] (http://scikit-learn.org/stable/install.html).
+3. [scikit learn](http://scikit-learn.org/stable/install.html).
 A general purpose scientist computing library.
 We will use this preprocess our data.
 4. [MXNet](http://mxnet.io/get_started/install.html) .
 A deep learning library, the whole point of this tutorial
 5. Jupyter notebook - conda install jupyter notebook